-Graeme Llewellyn joined Starlight Capital in March 2018 as Chief Financial Officer and Chief Operating Officer.
-Mr. Llewellyn has more than 15 years of experience focused on asset management and the creation, operation and financial reporting for investment funds.
+Graeme Llewellyn is the Chief Financial Officer and Chief Operating Officer of Starlight Capital.
+Mr. Llewellyn has more than 20 years of experience focused on asset management and the creation, operation and financial reporting for investment funds.
 Mr. Llewellyn has held executive positions with Sentry Investments, where he served as Vice-President and Chief Operating Officer, and Deloitte & Touche LLP.
 Mr. Llewellyn has a broad range of experience across the business with extensive experience in the creation, operation and financial reporting for mutual funds, closed-end funds and hedge funds.
-He was an integral part in the growth of Sentry Investments and is a Chartered Professional Accountant and has a Bachelor of Commerce degree from the Rotman Commerce Program at the University of Toronto.
+He was an integral part in the growth of Sentry Investments, is a Chartered Professional Accountant and has a Bachelor of Commerce degree from the Rotman Commerce Program at the University of Toronto.

-Dennis Mitchell joined Starlight Capital in March 2018 as Chief Executive Officer and Chief Investment Officer.
-Mr. Mitchell has over 15 years of experience in the investment industry and has held executive positions with Sprott Asset Management - serving as Senior Vice-President and Senior Portfolio Manager, and Sentry Investments, serving as Executive Vice-President and Chief Investment Officer.
-Mr. Mitchell received the Brendan Wood International Canadian TopGun Award in 2009, 2010, and 2011 and the Brendan Wood International 2012 Canadian TopGun Team Leader Award.
-He has also received the 2020 Enterprise Award at the Afroglobal Television Excellence Awards program and the Black Business & Professional Association Harry Jerome Presidents' Award for 2021.
-He holds the Chartered Financial Analyst and Chartered Business Valuator designations and earned a Master of Business Administration from the Schulich School of Business at York University in 2002 and an Honors Bachelor of Business

-Administration degree from Wilfrid Laurier University in 1998.
+Dennis Mitchell is the Chief Executive Officer and Chief Investment Officer of Starlight Capital.
+Mr. Mitchell has over 20 years of experience in the investment industry and has held executive positions with Sprott Asset Management, serving as Senior Vice-President and Senior Portfolio Manager, and Sentry Investments, serving as Executive Vice-President and Chief Investment Officer.
+Mr. Mitchell has managed global real estate securities since 2007 and global infrastructure equities since 2010.
+He has managed over \$2 billion in global real estate and infrastructure equities and has previously invested in private real estate and private infrastructure assets in mutual funds.
+He holds the Chartered Financial Analyst and Chartered Business Valuator designations, earned a Master of Business Administration from the Schulich School of Business at York University and an Honors Bachelor of Business Administration degree from Wilfrid Laurier University.
 Dennis sits on the Board of the Toronto Foundation and is a member of the Investment Committee.